 Leifheit Cherry Pitter with Stone Catcher Container

-What We Love: Pits large batches quickly, slanted feeding mechanism, sturdy design that will last
+What We Love: Pits large batches quickly, slanted feeding mechanism automates the cherries input, sturdy design

-What We Don't Love: Expensive, large, more difficult to store
+What We Don't Love: Pricey, larger with multiple components and thus more difficult to store

-If you own a cherry tree or buy large bulk amounts of cherries to make preserves and desserts, the Leifheit Cherry Pitter with Stone Catcher Container is the device you need.
+If you own a cherry tree or buy large bulk amounts of cherries to make preserves and desserts, the Leifheit cherry pitter with stone catcher container is the device you need.
 Instead of individually placing cherries into a pitter or a tray, you just place them all in a large heap on the top of this device.
 The slanted hopper feeds into a narrow slot where cherries line up.
-Press down on the punching handle, and the cherries are pitted quickly.
-They fall out of the chute into a bowl, and the pits fall into the clear container underneath the pitter.
+Press down on the punching handle and the cherries are pitted quickly, falling out of the chute into a bowl placed under the chute, with the pits falling into the clear container underneath the pitter.

 Dimensions: 9.5 x 4.25 x 11.25 inches | Capacity: Multiple cherries | Dishwasher Safe: Yes